OSullivanSean/AutomateMyDinner/README.md

 Run maven 'package' command to create an executable jar.

 <h4>3.
 Run the Application</h4>
-Execute the jar and open the web front end at <a>http://localhost:8089</a>
+Execute the jar and open the local web front end at: http://localhost:8089